urwithat/employee-management/README.md

 ##  Know Issues

-- Functionality - Show status of whats happeing - snack bar

 - Functionality - Fix card and list - click on full button
 - Look and Feel - Layout of all pages

-- merge card and list some how
 - Look and Feel - List view when not employee data, remove place holder
 - Functionality - Clear option in search bar
 - Functionality - Search add/ edit/ delete clear search value
 - Functionality - While searching, change from card to list view the searched items should remain and not clear

-#### Completed
-- Functionality - Loading mask
-- Functionality - Default Sort the data on first name
-- Functionality - Directly accessing http://localhost:8080/card not working

 ##  Good To Have Features
 - Test Cases